 What is muscle growth and what are its mechanisms?

-Unlike strength, muscle growth doesn’t seem to be a training adaptation, but rather an outcome of training in a specific way.
 In humans, muscle growth appears to occur primarily via a physiological process called hypertrophy.

 In 2010, Brad Schoenfeld suggested three main mechanisms for hypertrophy: